Tyulis/3DSkit/Readme.md

 								Format to repack, or input format (to extract.
 See the formats section of the help for more infos) -l, --little          Little endian (for 3DS / NDS files) -b, --big             Big endian (for WiiU files)
-		-o OUT, --out OUT     Output file name (only for repacking) -c COMPRESSION, --compression COMPRESSION
+		-o OUT, --out OUT     Output file name (only for repacking).
+If not given, the output name is automatically determined -c COMPRESSION, --compression COMPRESSION
 								Output compression type
 		-O OPTIONS, --options OPTIONS